About the Artwork

 Bridging Home is a series that Suh has been conceptualising over the last decade.
 The piece is a to-scale replica of the traditional Hanok-style Korean house adorned with a bamboo garden, that appears to have ‘fallen’ onto the bridge at an angle.
 Upon the invitation to respond to the migrant history of the East End and the City of London, Suh has conceptualised the first physical realisation of Bridging Home series, drawing parallels with his work and the impact of migration on individual stories, contrasting with the glass and steel architecture of the City of London.

-The work is curated by Fatoş Üstek and fabricated by The White Wall Company, with plants from Blooming Artificial.
+The work was curated by Fatoş Üstek and fabricated by The White Wall Company, with plants from Blooming Artificial.

 Further thanks to Lehmann Maupin, Victoria Miro, Savills, Velorose and Wedlake Bell.